-Chris Green is the Vice Principal at Oak Hill Theological College, a seminary in North London, where he teaches preaching, church leadership, church planting and ministry.
+Chris Green is currently on the staff at Oak Hill Theological College, a seminary in North London, where he teaches preaching, church leadership, church planting and ministry.
 He is a Church of England minister, and has been involved in leading three churches.
 Chris has written several books and expositions, and is currently working on Assemble the People Before Me:The Bible Speaks Today on the Church, and The Point of the Sword: Applying the Bible to the work of Applying the Bible.
 Chris is a graduate of Edinburgh University.
+In January 2014, he will become the vicar of St James, Muswell Hill.

 The real story